-is our quarterly journal and is free to members.
+The Society's quarterly journal is free to members.

-Contributions to the journal of readers' memoirs and pictures on any genealogical matter; the writer’s family research; life in historic Suffolk or relating to the theme of a forthcoming issue are always welcome.
+Contributions to the journal of any genealogical material; readers' memoirs and pictures; the writer’s family research or life in historic Suffolk, are always welcome.

 Writing articles for Suffolk Roots

-Do remember to quote your membership number when submitting your article so those readers who may have information to pass on to you, or questions to raise, can contact you through the society.
+Do remember to quote your membership number when submitting your article so those readers who may have information to pass on, or questions to raise, can contact you through the society.

-If you wish, you can add your email or postal address or your phone number but this is not essential.
+If you wish, you can add your email or postal address or your phone number, so you can be contacted directly, but this is not essential.

-The journal is keen to print those unpublished photographs of historic Suffolk hidden away in your family collections.
+The journal is keen to print those unpublished photographs of historic Suffolk which you may have hidden away in your family collections.
 If damaged pictures need to be retouched for publication, we'll send you a new print!

 If your article includes photographs or long quotations from another publication you should seek permission from the author to use them unless the original material is beyond the copyright expiry date.